 Despite what many people believe, the genetic influence of Spanish ancestry among Filipinos is quite small, representing only 2% of the total population.
 This genetic component is mostly found among Bikolanos and Spanish Creole-speaking Chabacanos.

-In contrast, Chinese ancestry has a much greater presence, with more than a quarter of the Filipino population having Chinese ancestry.
+In contrast, Chinese ancestry has a much greater presence, with more than a quarter of the Filipino population having Chinese origin.

 3. Chinese origins of Filipino

-Filipinos are often thought of as ethnically Austronesians (Malay, Indonesian, Pacific Islanders).
+Filipinos are often considered ethnically Austronesians (Malay, Indonesian, Pacific Islanders).
 However, other gene tests indicate a stronger Chinese descent.

 Pinoys, particularly those from the northern parts, are more Chinese than their Malay or Indonesian counterparts in the South East.

-The Filipino genetic makeup is almost exclusive to East-Eurasian origin, with the majority being of Fujian ancestry (associated with Native Taiwanese and Austronesians), while the Spanish/European admixture is a mere 0–5%.
+The Filipino genetic makeup is almost exclusive to East-Eurasian origin, with the majority being of Fujian ancestry (associated with Native Taiwanese and Austronesians).
+At the same time, the Spanish/European admixture is a mere 0–5%.

 A. Out-of-Taiwan model

 The Filipino genes are closely related to Taiwan’s Ami tribe

 There are 16 diverse Taiwanese tribes (nine are indigenous), and only four have contributed to the Austronesian diaspora outside the island.
 Austronesians (Malay race) comprise 2% of the Taiwanese population.